Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Yarrabilba has 14 active public transport stops.
-These are all bus stops.
-There is one route serving these stops, which collectively provides 123 weekly passenger trips.
+Yarrabilba has 14 operational public transport stops.
+All of these are bus stops.
+There is only one route serving these stops, which together facilitate 123 weekly passenger trips.

-The accessibility of transport in Yarrabilba is rated as moderate.
-Residents typically live 446 meters from the nearest stop.
-On average, there are 17 trips per day across all routes, equating to approximately 8 weekly trips per individual stop.
+The accessibility of the transport system in Yarrabilba is moderate, with residents typically residing 446 meters away from their nearest stop.
+On average, there are 17 trips daily across all routes, translating to about 8 weekly trips per individual stop.

 Frequently Asked Questions - Transport